Even though it might seem crazy, and feel so unknown to us, we are potentially on the cusp of a new breakthrough in human collaborative hierarchy.

 Teal Organisations in the UK

-- We-Q – UK – A survey tool to prompt conversations in the directions of the key teal breakthroughs.
+- We-Q – UK – A team diagnostic survey tool that facilitates transformational conversations in the direction of the key teal breakthroughs.
 Self management, wholeness and evolutionary purpose.

 - The John Lewis Partnership – Entirely worker-owned democratic organisation in the UK employing ~90,000 people.
 They consider themselves an ‘experiment in industrial democracy’